-- presence of tipping points;
+- carbon climate dynamics and the presence of tipping points;

 - future economic output;

 - economic damage functions;

 - the pace of future abatement.

 In particular, as customary in the literature, the damage functions, $\Omega(T)$, (the function, that is, that relates temperature increases to economic damages) is modelled as where T denotes the temperature anomaly.
 There is little agreement in the literature about the value of the damage exponent, a_3 , which controls how quickly damages increases with temperature.
-We therefore centre this value around the consensus estimate from the literature (see, eg, Nordhaus and Sztorc [2013], Howard and Sterner [2017], Rudik [2020]), but allow for significant dispersion around this value, as shown in figures 1 and 2.
+We therefore center this value around the consensus estimate from the literature (see, e.g., Nordhaus and Sztorc (2013), Howard and Sterner (2017), Rudik (2020)), but allow for significant dispersion around this value, as shown in Figures 1 and 2.